mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 While my talk and articles were well received, afterwards I was slightly unsatisfied.
 Due to length available for my talk (just one hour), and how deep I went into detail in the article series, I was only able to focus on one small aspect of the problem: how to synchronize a simulation running on one machine, so that it could be _viewed_ it on another.

 Crucially, what I felt was missing was a discussion of _latency hiding_.
-Having multiple players interact with a physics simulation, feeling that their interactions with the simulation are lag free.
+How to have multiple players interact with a physics simulation, while feeling that their interactions are lag free.
 Of course many other things were also missing such as a discussion of network topology: client/server vs. peer-to-peer, dedicated vs. integrated servers.
 Also missing was discussion of _network models_.
 For example, client/server with client-side prediction, vs. distributed simulation (authority scheme), vs. GGPO style deterministic lockstep.

 Since giving this talk, I've had many people ask me questions along these lines, and I've always wished I could write another article series or give another talk on the subject...